-- Conduct a visual audit of your class- room to examine your wall posters and other visible materials.
+Conduct a visual audit of your classroom to examine your wall posters and other visible materials.
 Do they represent individuals with diverse gender expressions?
-Are there portrayals of nontraditional families or families with LGBTO members? - Refer to a group of kids as students, scholars, class, friends, everybody or y'all.
-Avoid the binary term "boys and girls." - Do not separate students according to gender.
+Are there portrayals of nontraditional families or families with LGBTQ members?

+Refer to a group of kids as students, scholars, class, friends, everybody or y'all.
+Avoid the binary term "boys and girls."

+Do not separate students according to gender.
 Dividing students along binary lines only enforces feelings of difference.
-When dividing students into teams, for partner work or to form a line, use rows, table groups or sides of the room. - → In casual conversations with students, don't make assumptions based on gender such as, "boys will be boys" or "girls are such gossip queens."
-Never tease or joke around with students in a way that presumes cisgender identity or heterosexual orientation. - Encourage all students to try different types of activities.
+When dividing students into teams, for partner work or to form a line, use rows, table groups or sides of the room.

+► In casual conversations with students, don't make assumptions based on gender such as, "boys will be boys" or "girls love to gossip."
+Never tease or joke around with students in a way that presumes cisgender identity or heterosexual orientation.

+Encourage all students to try different types of activities.
 Do not ask for a group of "strong boys" to help carry furniture or "artistic girls" to decorate a bulletin board.
 Include everyone in a wide range of classroom activities and offer equitable opportunity for participation.

+24 LEARNING FOR JUSTICE

+WHAT DO I DO IF...
 MY ADMINISTRATION ISN'T SUPPORTIVE?